MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 When working on new features, create a new **feature** branch out of the **main** branch and integrate back into the **main** branch when the feature work is complete.

 The release branches contain the code base of your official releases.
 The image above assumes you only have one release branch **release/2020-April**. **2020-April** is not a build, it is a source code branch.
-You will make changes and produce builds out of this release branch because you will most probably be creating hotfixes for your release.
+You will make changes and produce builds out of this release branch because you will probably be creating hotfixes for your release.

-- Do not use a release branch to develop new features, only use it for critical fixes or changes needed on your live environment.
+- Do not use a release branch to develop new features.
+Only use it for critical fixes or changes needed on your live environment.
 - When you make a change in a release branch, integrate it back into the **main** branch to make sure your next release also contains the fix.
 - Using the environments example described earlier, **Dev 1** is connected to the **release/2020-April** branch.